 5) Establish Strong Privileged Access Management

-Privileged access is the gateway to an organization’s most sensitive data and is at the forefront of nearly every major data breach.
+Privileged access is the gateway to an organization’s most sensitive data.
+It is at the forefront of nearly every major data breach.
 A Forbes report revealed that 74% of cyberattacks involved privileged access credential abuse.
-One way to foster cyber hygiene practices and reduce risks across your remote workforce is to establish robust privileged access management (PAM).
+One way to foster cyber hygiene practices and reduce risks across your remote workforce.
+It is to establish robust privileged access management (PAM).

 Encourage employees to use complex passwords on their business accounts and require them to change passwords regularly.
 You can also institute two-factor and multi-factor authentication methods for all devices and accounts.
 Having a second form of identification significantly reduces bad actors’ chances of gaining access to corporate tools and sensitive information.